emilycantrell/stork_oracle_cbs/plots_and_tables_for_paper/README.md

 Running the code on a computer with these specs took less than 30 seconds.

-## INSTRUCTIONS FOR RUNNING THE CODE
+## INSTRUCTIONS FOR RUNNING THE CODE TO GENERATE FIGURES AND TABLES

+To generate the figures and tables, follow the steps below.
+Please note that the code in this directory does not retrain the models from scratch; it simply produces figures and tables with our existing results files.

 1. Clone the `december_export` branch of this repository to your local machine.
 If you prefer to download a ZIP file instead of cloning, be sure to download the `december_export` branch.

 2. Install the versions of R and Groundhog specified above.
 (You may be able to skip this step if you already have other versions of R and Groundhog; it is possible the code will run on other versions.)

 3. Open the `run_all` file in this directory and choose the desired `target_test_set` by uncommenting the appropriate line.
 For the validation set, choose `evaluation_test_50_percent_split`.
 For the holdout set, choose `official_holdout_set`.
-(Note: we have not yet tested the code with the `official holdout set` option yet because we are waiting until after reviewer feedback to touch the holdout set results.)
+(Note: we have not yet tested the code with the `official holdout set` option because we are waiting until after reviewer feedback to touch the holdout set results.)

 4. Run `run_all`.
 You will find all figures and tables in `stork_oracle_cbs/plots_and_tables_for_paper/plots_and_tables_output`.

 Note: The visual abstract (Figure 1) was assembled in Freeform using the outputs from the "Figure 1" scripts.
-Additionally, Figure 6 was manually edited in Freeform to include brackets showing the gap between curves.
+Additionally, Figure 6 was manually edited in Freeform to include brackets showing the size of the gap between curves.